aoiorio/2023-5-17-class/README.md

 ### 😉 Problem
 - I can't write anything in python_work folder.
     - It's because the folder is from my teacher's repository.
+- This can be for watering my grasses in the future even now.
 - and more

 #### 🥞 My Qiita---> https://qiita.com/atomu